ChrstphrHll/npc_gen/students/Den Ualair.md

   int: 13
   str: 17
   wis: 13
-track: Diplomacy
-trait: I watch over my friends as if they were a litter of newborn pups.
-trait1: Impressive
-trait2: Faithless
 year: 3
+guild: Treskal
+partyID: 8
 ---
 # Den Ualair
 ---
 ### Description
 - 3rd year Half-Orc Artificer in Treskal
-- straight strawberry blond hair that's hanging down to their back, Pale Blue eyes, and Green Blue skin
+- straight strawberry blond hair that's hanging down to their back, Amber eyes, and Green Blue skin
 - Is Impressive and Faithless, and has Vengful as their ideal

 ### Organizations